mohandeepak/allane-leasing-app/README.md

 * OpenAPI specification to generate server/client.

 **Design Decisions:**
-1) Should contact Overview be a part of Contract Model class?
+1) Should Contract Overview be a part of Contract Model class?

    It makes sense to have a separate POJO class for getting the overview of available contracts.

-    **Reason 1: In accordance with "Single Responsibility Principle" of a class.**
+    **Reason 1: It is accordance with "Single Responsibility Principle" of a class**

-    **Reason 2: Makes it easier to pass an entire model to frontend layer for display.**
+    **Reason 2: Makes it easier to pass an entire model to frontend layer for display**

 2) Many-to-One and One-to-One mappings for contract